Chapter 1: light and flickering

 Once Fury had left them to work on deactivating the Tesseract, Stark started with the hard hitting questions.

 “So, any chance I’ll get to meet your little friend anytime soon?
 Well, after we save the world from impending doom.
 That should come first, I’ve been told.”

 “It’s…been a long day.
 I’ve had one ‘Hulk out’ already and I’d rather not repeat the experience, thank you,” Bruce said, and he looked as though saying the term pained him a great deal.

-Tony looked at him with eyes that understood far too well.
+Stark looked at him with eyes that understood far too well.
 “Sometimes you don’t get a choice, you know.”